 OK, now I'll say right here that from all of that story the only important things are Next, Terra, and "S".
 Yeah, the Earth Government becomes unimportant after episode 4 when they force Terra to escape to an abandoned Moon base, and the whole idea that there's a war going on is just a backdrop to the main story, which is all about "S" and how its existence affects not only Next and Terra, but also that small group of outlaws who live on Next 7.
 All I'll say about the story is that, while it's not amazingly written or anything like that, it is a mostly interesting story, especially in the second half of the show.
 Unfortunately, the story doesn't really hit its stride until about half-way through episode 4, and by then most people would have stopped watching.
 Those early episodes aren't bad, mind you, but they are mostly in the "something-of-the-week" style, and are only important in that they introduce the characters and get them ready for the main story.

-But the appeal of the show isn't exactly in its story, though.
-The real appeal of the show are the characters themselves.
+But the appeal of the show isn't exactly in its story, though, but rather the characters themselves.
 The characters are mostly an interesting lot and are the main reason to watch the show.
 The main characters from Next are Akane Aoi, a higher-ranking soldier whose main goal is to do the impossible and capture "S", even when she gets demoted to a point where it should be impossible for her to do so, and Arnold, a mysterious man who was involved in the creation of "S" and is brought into the story by Akane in episode 1.
 From Terra there's Hal, the child leader who has psychic powers and ends up gaining a psychic link with "S", and Galbraith, Hal's second-in-command.
-And from the outlaws you have Jay Striker and Balzac Gaillian, ex-Next soldiers who were thought to be dead (Balzac being a war hero), Roddy and Gord, ex-Earth soldiers Ken and Ann, two kids who were orphaned by the bombing Next 7 suffered, and Camel, a mysterious man who's the group's radio operator.
+Finally, from the outlaws you have Jay Striker and Balzac Gaillian, ex-Next soldiers who were thought to be dead (Balzac being a war hero), Roddy and Gord, ex-Earth soldiers, Ken and Ann, two kids who were orphaned by the bombing Next 7 suffered, and Camel, a mysterious man who's the group's radio operator.
 During the middle portion of the show there's also Carl, one of Akane's subordinates whose involvement in the story makes it so that the outlaws can no longer live their normal life while "S" is running around space.

 Akane is interesting in that she continually is punished for not capturing "S", even though no one else in Next can do it either, but that just makes her want to capture "S" all the more, even when she's taken off of the project.
 Arnold's development is scarce and mostly happens in the second half, but it's the mystery behind him, as well as his somewhat creepy look, that actually makes him interesting to watch.
 Hal and Galbraith are actually two of the most interesting characters because as Hal's psychic link with "S" strengthens it starts to destroy his sanity and warps his goal of peace, and Galbraith becomes conflicted in what he should do: Should he continue to follow Hal's orders or should he start to think for himself?
 The outlaws are probably the least changing of the group, but at the same time they are the most enjoyable, as they are fun to watch, full of life and energy, and when "S", Next, and Terra do end up interfering with their lives it does bring about a mostly well-done shake-up to their dynamic.
 This is definitely more a show about the characters and how one thing, "S", brings them together and changes their ways of life.
 Another theme is ambition, as Akane, Hal, and Jay each have an ambition that they want to fulfill, and "S" acts as the catalyst that brings the three of them against each other.
 Considering how the word "ehrgeiz" is German for "ambition", you do see that the title is actually really fitting and not just used randomly.
 I felt that the ending really was well done and while not a happy ending for all I can't say that I wasn't disappointed by it.